Changissnz/TAGIB/README.md

 of success against the keyboard warrior are still slim.
 There are issues with our supply chain's production of cyber-military units that impede on it meeting its monthly goals.
-Resources are expensive, and we do not have any more than two chances to deal the forces of the keyboard warrior a blow damaging enough that would mute them into disability and death if not the shame of silence.
+Resources are expensive, and we do not have any more than two chances to deal the forces of the keyboard warrior a blow damaging enough as to mute them into disability and death if not the shame of silence.
 The reasoning goes, that it is fundamental that we maintain unitary integrity amongst our forces by offering them directions to victory that do not coincide with their possible defection or abandonment of their posts.
 We are in a serious predicament,